Skip to the main content

 Dental Technologist and Technician

-Dental technologists and technicians fabricate, duplicate, alter and repair prosthetic and orthodontic devices, and fit devices (when fitting is incidental to fabrication, duplication, alteration or repair).
+Dental technologists and technicians fabricate, duplicate, alter, and repair prosthetic and orthodontic devices.
+They also fit devices when fitting is incidental to fabrication, duplication, alteration, or repair.

 Legislation